christiecamp/bear-taker/README.md

 1. [Node.js]() - is an open-source, cross-platform JavaScript runtime environment.

-2. [Inquirer]((https://www.npmjs.com/package/inquirer/v/8.2.4)) - the NPM package that provides an easy way to capture user input in your Node. js command line interface applications.
+2. [Express.js]((https://expressjs.com)) - a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.

-3. [Insomnia](https://insomnia.rest/) - open source API used for testing and development.
+3. [Insomnia](https://insomnia.rest/) - open source API used for testing and development in local host.

 3. [Heroku](https://heroku.com) - used to deploy, manage, and scale the application.